-"New private school for the disabled" means a private school for the disabled in the first two years of operation.
+"New private school for students with disabilities" means an approved private school for students with disabilities in the first two years of operation.

 "Merit pay increase" means a staff salary increase of either a certain dollar amount or percentage of contracted salary that is based on specific performance criteria that was previously submitted to and approved by the Commissioner.

-"Private placement student" means a student placed in an approved private school for the disabled by other than a New Jersey school district or a New Jersey State agency.
-For tuition rate purposes for a private placement student, the approved private school for the disabled must charge not less than the audited cost per student or the private school for the disabled must have other means of financing excess costs over the tuition rate charged.
+"Private placement student" means a student placed in an approved private school for students with disabilities by other than a New Jersey school district or a New Jersey State agency.
+For tuition rate purposes for a private placement student, the approved private school for students with disabilities must charge not less than the audited cost per student or the approved private school for students with disabilities must have other means of financing excess costs over the tuition rate charged.